aubreyomondi/distributed_objects_labs/rest/README.md

 **rest** - contains random resources consulted inorder to implement this project.
 This is in addition to the resources mentioned in the soap assignment/folder.

-This task's video is available.
+This task's video is available, https://drive.google.com/drive/folders/123PvCA_c40xpeBhUyDAG2GqrXeNpNOEy?usp=sharing